The Last of Us Part II: Release and promotion

 The Last of Us Part II was announced at the PlayStation Experience event on December 3, 2016.
 At E3 2018, Druckmann said that Naughty Dog was refusing to announce a release date until the game was "very close to release", to avoid disappointing fans.
 During Sony's State of Play presentation on September 24, 2019, Naughty Dog announced a release date of February 21, 2020.
 On October 25, Druckmann announced a delay to May 29, 2020, to "bring the entire game up to a level of polish we would call Naughty Dog quality".
-On April 2, 2020, Sony announced that the game was almost complete but had been indefinitely delayed to due to logistical problems caused by the COVID-19 pandemic.
+On April 2, 2020, Sony announced that the game was almost complete but had been indefinitely delayed due to logistical problems caused by the COVID-19 pandemic.
 In late April, several videos leaked online, showing cutscenes, gameplay, and significant plot details.
 Druckmann tweeted that he was "heartbroken" for fans and for the team, who had devoted years to development.
 On April 27, Sony announced a release date of June 19, 2020.

 The first trailer was released alongside the announcement, showcasing the return of Ellie and Joel.
 The second trailer, released in October 2017 as a part of Paris Games Week, revealed Abby, Yara, and Lev.
 Dina and Jesse were first shown in a presentation at E3 2018.
 A trailer was featured in Sony's State of Play presentation in September 2019, which preceded additional marketing to celebrate Outbreak Week—the week in which the fictional outbreak occurred in the original game.
 A story trailer was released on May 6, followed by an animated commercial on June 3, and the final pre-launch trailer on June 10.
 Naughty Dog replaced and altered characters in the trailers to conceal story events; Druckmann cited the marketing of Metal Gear Solid 2: Sons of Liberty (2001), which concealed its protagonist in trailers, as an influence.

 Naughty Dog announced the special edition versions in September 2019.
 The game was featured in its own standalone State of Play presentation on May 27.
 From May 13 to June 3, Naughty Dog released a series of videos about the development.
-The game was banned in Saudi Arabia and the United Arab Emirates, attributed to the countries' conservative traditions regarding homosexuality.
+The game was banned in Saudi Arabia and the United Arab Emirates, attributed to its depiction of LGBTQ characters not aligning with the countries' discriminatory practices against homosexuality.
 An update on August 13 added a permadeath mode, a new difficulty level, and gameplay modifiers.
 For The Last of Us Day in September 2020, Naughty Dog announced new merchandise for the game, including a vinyl soundtrack, board game, statues, and posters.
 A performance update was released on May 19, 2021, allowing gameplay at 60 frames per second on the PlayStation 5.
+A 120-minute documentary about the game's development, Grounded II: Making The Last of Us Part II, was released on February 2, 2024.